hrbrmstr/adobecolor/README.md

 ### TODO

--   Grayscale & LAB support (just need to find or gen LAB/Grayscale ASE/ACO files, if you have a few please hook me up)
+-   Grayscale support (just need to find or gen Grayscale ASE/ACO files, if you have a few please hook me up)
--   ACO v2 support (ASE was more important; this shouldn't take long)
+-   LAB support (could use some help with this)
 -   Writing out ACO or ASE files (not sure this is needed, tho)

 ### News

 -   Version `0.1` released
+-   Version `0.2` released : ACO v2 support

 ### Installation